buildbot/buildbot/master/docs/manual/configuration/properties.rst

     :depth: 1
     :local:

-Some build properties come from external sources and are set before the build begins; others are set during the build, and available for later steps.
+Some build properties come from external sources and are set before the build begins; others are set during the build and are available for later steps.
 The sources for properties are:

 :bb:cfg:`global configuration <properties>`